gonicus/clacks/doc/index.rst

 models.
 The functionality is currently exposed by AMQP and by a HTTP/JSONRPC gateway, more methods like ReST or SOAP may follow if there's an urgent need for that.

-Starting with PHP Clacks 2.7, there is built in support for the new Clacks core.
+Starting with PHP GOsa 2.7, there is built in support for the new Clacks core.
 2.7 series will be some kind of migration series where more and more functionality will be moved into the new core while keeping the original functionality inside.
 That allows *bleeding edge* users to try selected new functionality thru the new core and more *conservative* users can continue to use the current PHP core.

-The 3.0 release will be a PHP-Clacks with nearly no functionality residing in PHP, but in the new core.
-And - finally - this documentation is growing on the way to 3.0.
+The 1.0 release will be a PHP-Clacks with nearly no functionality residing in PHP, but in the new core.
+And - finally - this documentation is growing on the way to 1.0.

 .. warning::